The best way to save money on groceries is to plan your meals.

 Baking can save you money on snacks and to bake, you need flour.

 I stick to plain wholemeal wheat flour because it is more nutritious than white.
 But if you’re gluten intolerant, then stock your favourite gluten-free alternative instead.
+Aldi is great for gluten-free pantry staples on a budget.

 I used to stock a variety of flours, but too many choices usually mean waste (or in our case, pantry moths).
 So stick to one or two of your favourite flours.